jgwerner/nextless-infra/README.md

 (optional) You can try Seed.run for an automatic backend deployment integrated to your GitHub workflow.

+### Customization

+You can easily configure Nextless by making a search in the whole project with `FIXME:` for making quick customization.

+You have access to the whole code source if you need further customization.
+The provided code is only example for you to start your SaaS products.
+The sky is the limit 🚀.

 ### Going further with third party tool (optional)

 - Add Seed.run for automatic deployment integrated to your GitHub workflow.